-In New York employment is considered “at will” unless the parties have a written employment agreement.
+In New York employment is considered “at-will” unless the parties have a written employment agreement.
 This means, for example, that an employer does not have to give you any severance pay upon termination unless you have a contract in place that provides otherwise.
 Ideally, a severance agreement is in writing and signed by both the employer and employee.
 But just because there is no formal written agreement does not necessarily mean there is no enforceable contract.
-Under New York law, a “signed writing” is just one means of proving the existence of an employment contract.
+Under New York law, “signed writing” is just one means of proving the existence of an employment contract.

 NYC Company Ordered to Pay Severance to Former Executive

 Consider this recent case from Manhattan.
 The plaintiff worked as a senior executive for the defendant.
 Prior to beginning work, the plaintiff and the defendant's CEO exchanged a series of emails to discuss employment terms.
 These emails covered all of the essential elements of an employment agreement, including salary and the plaintiff's start date.

 The plaintiff said she wanted to have a severance package “in writing and agreed upon” before agreeing to the final contract.
 She initially proposed 12 months of severance pay if her employment was terminated within the first 18 months.
 The CEO replied with a counter-offer of six months, together with a demand for a non-compete provision.
 The plaintiff proposed splitting the difference–nine months of severance pay with the non-compete clause.

 Although no formal agreement was ever signed, the plaintiff began working for the defendant.
 In a final email, the plaintiff said she “understood the severance provision” to be nine months.
 The CEO sent a separate email to the company's chief financial officer indicating he agreed to those terms.